 Poet and freelance writer Maura Dooley was born in Truro, England, and grew up in Bristol.

 Educated at the University of York, she gained a postgraduate certificate of Education at Bristol.
-She is Lecturer in Creative Writing at Goldsmiths College, University of London.
+She is Reader in Creative Writing at Goldsmiths College, University of London.

 Maura Dooley lives in London.

 As has often been remarked, Maura Dooley's career as an arts administrator, while making her well-connected and very much an 'insider' figure, has arguably drawn attention away from her own finely-written poems.